 This was also an old belief/practice that was suitable for the conditions back then (lack of bathrooms inside the house, poor insulation in the house, etc).
 In this modern day, you can shower or wash your hair, but do not use cold water.
 I used warm water and my mom added some herbs like lemongrass and ginger.

 5. Don’t use your eyes too much

-Giving birth is real labor and lots of stresses to the body and it weakens our organ, liver, which affects our eye sight.
+Giving birth is real labor and lots of stress to the body and it weakens our organ, liver, which affects our eye sight.
 While there’s some sort of truth to that, however, you can still read books, etc.

 6. No air conditioning or fans